-Late last spring I had a wonderful opportunity to photograph young Red Fox (Vulpes vulpes) kits at a National Wildlife Refuge in northern Utah.
-There was a den along a road on a dike with at least four kits in it, my friend Ron and I were able to photograph them for just over an hour.
+Late last spring I had a wonderful opportunity to photograph young Red Fox kits at Bear River National Wildlife Refuge in northern Utah.
+There was a den along a road on a dike with at least four kits in it and I was able to photograph them for just over an hour.

 Other than one fox that I met while out on a hike through some grasslands in Germany these were the closest I had ever been to a fox outside of a zoo, let alone kits.
 I was thrilled.